gammarinaldi/idx-fetcher/README.md

 - Use proxy to fetch data
 - Enable/disable proxy usage
 - Automated daily scheduling at 21:00 UTC+7
-- Indonesian holiday detection (skips execution on holidays)
+- Indonesian holiday and weekend detection (skips execution when market is closed)

 ## Installation